coffee-code-ws/entries/ubiquitous-computing/app-development/ubiquitous-app-development-introduction/readme.md

 [TOC]

-# What are "Mobile Computing", "Ubiquitous Computing" and "Pervasive Computing"?
+# What is "Mobile Computing", "Ubiquitous Computing" and "Pervasive Computing"?

 Research on mobile computing started around 1980 with the initial goal to enable users of mobile applications to experience an equivalent quality of service as found with stationary devices.
 With the need for information anytime and anywhere emerged **mobile computing as a technical enablement of mobile access** through the integration of wireless networks into existing wired infrastructures and the availability of portable or mobile devices.